How to Make Badam Halwa (Almond Dessert)

 - 2 pinches yellow food color, optional

-- Pour almond mixture to a non-stick pan.
+- Pour almond mixture into a non-stick pan.
 Stir cook for 4-5 minutes.

 - Add sugar.
-Continue cooking on low fire, stirring continuously, so that the mixture won't burn in the bottom.
+Continue cooking on a low fire, stirring continuously, so that the mixture won't burn in the bottom.

 - Add 2-3 tablespoons of ghee.
 You will experience the hot mix sprinkling on the air.
-Continue the stir-cooking until hot sprinkling stops and the mixture starts showing some ghee on the sides.
+Continue the stir-cooking until the hot sprinkling stops and the mixture starts showing some ghee on the sides.

 - Add cardamom powder (optional) and food color.
 Almond halwa shows its natural scent if you don't use cardamom.
 Mix well.
 Transfer the halwa into a serving dish.

 - Badam halwa (almond halwa) is ready to eat.
 Eat it warm or cold.
 It has a heavenly taste anyway!

 Things to Remember While Making this Almond Dessert

 1. If you want to take more almonds than the shown quantity in the article, add one cup more sugar for each cup of added almonds.

 2. This halwa easily burns at the bottom of the pan.
 Hence, use a non-stick pan.

 4. You can make this halwa without adding cardamom and food color to retain the original flavor of the almonds.

 |Serving size: 1|